f1tenth/f1tenth_doc/getting_started/faq.rst

 Installing Tensorflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-First double check which Jetpack version and which CUDA version you have installed on your TX2.
+First double check which Jetpack version and which CUDA version you have installed on your Jetson NX.
 You should be able to determine the Jetpack version from the GUI that you used when flashing your board.
 If you are unsure of the CUDA version open a terminal and inspect the results of nvcc --version.

 Follow the instructions posted `here <https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html>`_.